Assisted Living

 Paying for assisted living in Utah

 Your loved one may qualify for benefits through the U.S. Department of Veterans Affairs (VA) if they served in the armed forces or are the surviving spouse of a veteran.
-Determining and applying for benefits can be complicated, which leads to many veterans missing out on benefits that can help them pay for assisted living.
+Determining which benefit programs to apply for, and applying for them, can be complicated.
+To ensure your loved one receives the benefits to which they’re entitled, it’s helpful to work with an accredited benefits counselor.

 • Physical and occupational therapy